Instrument Donation Program

 Considerations

 The IRS does not allow Musicopia to estimate the value of donated instruments, accessories or supplies.
-Donors are responsible for estimating the value of the instrument.
-If verification is needed for tax purposes, please contact a qualified musical instrument appraiser BEFORE donating the instrument.
+Donors are responsible for estimating the value of the donations.
+If verification is needed for tax purposes, please contact a qualified musical instrument appraiser BEFORE donating.

-Some instruments may not meet our quality standards or are inappropriate for education purposes and will be sold with 100% of the proceeds used to repair instruments or purchase new ones.
+Some donations may not meet our quality or condition standards or are inappropriate for education purposes and may be sold with 100% of the proceeds being used to offset the cost of repairing instruments or purchasing new ones.